ckan/ckanext-report/README.md

 * Stop a report from being generated multiple times in parallel (unnecessary waste) - use a queue?
 * Stop more than one report being generated in parallel (high load for the server) - maybe use a queue.

+Compatibility: Requires CKAN version 2.1 or later (but can be easily adapted for older versions).

+Status: in production at data.gov.uk but that site uses Genshi templates (for historical reasons) so for others to use it the report template needs a bit of conversion to Jinja, whicih shouldn't be at all hard.

+Author(s): David Read

 ## Install & setup